-What are the plans for mulching the garden beds?
+What are the plans for mulching?

 Organic mulch has been applied to garden beds within a large section of the Council reserve.
 These works were completed between Monday 24th to Saturday 29th March 2025 within the highlighted sections on the map below: